NBISweden/development-guidelines/README.md

 Some tips about writing helpful commit messages:

+0. Why, not what.
+  * The code shows what has been changed.
+Document why those changes were made.
 1. Separate subject (the first line of the message) from body with a blank line.
 2. Limit the subject line to 50 characters.
 3. Capitalize the subject line.